Skip to content

 so it never has to reboot.

 BitsPath Voice is what happens when you delete FreeSWITCH and rebuild an enterprise PBX in Rust, end to end.
 SIP over UDP, TCP, TLS, and WebSocket.
 RTP and SRTP media with NAT latching.
-A B2BUA call engine.
+A B2BUA call engine with WebRTC bridged through implemented ICE and DTLS-SRTP.
 A SIGTRAN SS7 stack so a SIP message can land on a GSM phone.
-About 517,000 lines, 10 crates, no garbage collector, no segfaults.
+About 120,000 lines, 1,561 tests, no garbage collector, no segfaults.

 Lines of Rust